 Leadership Overview

-Collin College has 6 executives leading key functions including finance, human resources, and institutional leadership.
+Collin College has 7 executives leading key functions including human resources, financial administration, external relations, district leadership, and academic dialogue.

 Leadership Roles at Collin College